 Using data to keep a close eye on the business was key to proactively responding to the recent supply chain disruptions.
 “We can use wait times at ports and the impacts of international transportation along with our deep industry knowledge to develop a plan of attack.
 Our investment in enabling access and visibility into data makes that possible.”

 Building a modern, scalable data infrastructure

-Redwood’s ongoing efforts to advance and use data, as well as prepare for future growth, resulted in a partnership with the consulting firm Aptitive in 2019 (now merged with leading cloud enablement company 2nd Watch), accelerating the transition to a modern architecture and data warehouse.
+Redwood’s ongoing efforts to advance data-driven logistics, as well as prepare for future growth, resulted in a partnership with the consulting firm Aptitive in 2019 (now merged with leading cloud enablement company 2nd Watch), accelerating the transition to a modern architecture and data warehouse.